 The author and composer of Welcome Home gave permission for her song to be arranged and used on this recording.

-Materials describing the Hymns and Songs for Living recording are presented cronologically according to how the recording took place.
-Thus, when topics occurred determined where materials about involved artists are presented.
+Materials describing making of the Hymns and Songs for Living recording are presented cronologically according to how the recording process occurred.
+The subject matter is presented according to the order in which artists were involved.

-A number of artists collaborated (instrumental, vocal and technical) bringing their wealth of training, experience and skills to this project to create this album.
-Each is addressed on separate credit pages of this website.
+As part of making this quality recording, a number of artists collaborated (instrumental, vocal and technical) providing their wealth of training, experience and skills to create this album.
+Each is addressed on separate credit pages.
 As noted, organization of credit pages for the artists are grouped by when their involvement occurred within the two major phases of Hymns and Songs for Living:

-Additionally, a cross reference webpage is also provided for all the artists, which provides cross reference by:
+The cross references webpage provided for all the artists, provides cross references by:

-Information about the companion hymns and songs history book is found under Publications, and provides details about each of the hymns and songs included on this recording, and their places in history.
+Information about the companion Hymn History book is found under Publications.
+That book provides considerable details about each of the hymns and songs included on this recording, and their places in history.
 The category of Publications can be reached by selecting that choice on the Top menu.
-For easy click access if you want to jump directly to the write up on the companion book, it is found at: History Stories: Hymns and Songs for Living.
+For easy click access if you want to jump directly to the write up on the companion hymn history book, it is found at: History Stories: Hymns and Songs for Living.